sentenzo/tubic/README.md

 - [**make**](https://en.wikipedia.org/wiki/Make_(software)) tool — for build-automation.
 To install it on Windows, one can try [`GNU make 4.3`](https://community.chocolatey.org/packages/make)  package from the [Chocolatey](https://github.com/chocolatey/choco) package manager.

-- [**Poetry**](https://python-poetry.org/) — to administer Python depandancies.
+- [**Poetry**](https://python-poetry.org/) — to administer Python dependencies.

 - **Qt Designer** — to edit `*.ui` files (to draw windows and GUI elements in WYSIWYG editor).
 Versions `5.*` and `6.*` are equaly suitable.
 To install it there are several options:
     - a [third party standalone installer](https://build-system.fman.io/qt-designer-download)
     - a [PySide6 pip package](https://pypi.org/project/PySide6/) (`pip install PySide6` or `poetry add -D PySide6`, and then run `pyside6-designer`)
-    - the [official site](https://www.qt.io/) — ironicaly, not the best way, cause it is not destrebuted separately from all the over Qt tools and requites registration
+    - the [official site](https://www.qt.io/) — ironicaly, not the best way, cause it is not distributed separately from all the over Qt tools and requires registration

 ### First run
 In the project directory execute: